 You are a service provider to residential property associations — maintenance, insurance, energy, works, accounting.
 You want to approach the property managers (syndics) who manage buildings in a given town or district.
-On August 11, 2026, France's anti-cold-calling law comes into force and changes how you may contact them — not whether you can.
+Since August 11, 2026, France's anti-cold-calling law (law no. 2025-594 of 30 June 2025) has applied and changed how you may contact them — not whether you can.

-A practical method for building your list of active syndics in a given area and approaching them within the legal framework that applies from August 12, 2026 onwards.
+A practical method for building your list of active syndics in a given area and approaching them within the legal framework now in force.

 This article provides general information and does not constitute personalised legal advice.
 For specific situations, consult a lawyer specialising in property law or GDPR.